kanix-wang/pedigree-panel-scaling/README.md

 # Pedigree Panel Scaling

 A standalone Python package for sequential genetic panel testing, with exact pedigree inference and full-horizon Bellman optimization.
-It extracts the inference core from `gt_code4` and implements the unrestricted backward-induction recurrence used by `gt_code2`.

-The scaling target is **10–15 individuals with 10–15 genes per panel**.
 Exact optimization has completed for ten-person nuclear families with six distinct gene profiles and seven genes sharing two profiles, and twenty people with five distinct profiles.
 Completion at the full 10–15-gene target has not been demonstrated.
 The default command solves a small three-person, two-gene example.